Tilea Campaign, Part 35

 ……………………………………………

-A Letter to the Mayor
+A Letter to the Mayor (Summer, 2404)

 This to Reginaldo Scalise, Sindaco of the city of Portomaggiore, from Chimento Gagliardi, Chief Clerk to Lord Alessio Falconi.

 My Lord Alessio has commanded me to inform you of the allied army’s current circumstances and condition.
-He wishes me to deliver a comprehensive account, for as his deputy in his beloved city, you must better understand the army’s requirements, the urgencies arising from our situation and the necessities of the daunting struggle before us.
+He wishes me to deliver a comprehensive account, for, as his deputy in his beloved city, you must better understand the army’s requirements, the urgencies arising from our situation and the necessities of the daunting struggle before us.
 Furthermore, there is a task you must complete without delay.

 It was a force considerably weaker than that which was expected, and most disappointingly, lacking in guns, yet Lord Alessio was nevertheless undeterred.
 He ordered the entire allied army, including the Reman brigade under Captain Soldatovya’s command, consisting of mercenary dwarfs, crossbowmen and Reman bravi, to march along the dread road leading west towards Miragliano.

-Our scouts reported that the watchtower of Soncino had been abandoned, which the army council took to mean that the enemy was aware of our approach and most likely drawing in its foul servants to concentrate his strength.
+Our scouts reported that the watchtower of Soncino had been abandoned, which the army council took to mean that the enemy was aware of our approach and most likely drawing in his foul servants to concentrate his strength.

 The army marched boldly to the watchtower’s vicinity and set about making an orderly and defensible camp.